 Everyone from academics to the man in the street has since the novel was published discussed if Švejk really was mentally constrained or if he simply played a fool.
 He could clearly appear stupid when it suited him, but anyone who has read the novel attentively should not be in doubt: in the epilogue to Part I Hašek writes that if the reader had perceived Švejk to be an idiot, the author had failed to convey his message.

 Švejk appeared eager to serve his Emperor and was sent to the front to fight the Russians.
 On his journey there he and the people around him got entangled in innumerable absurd situations.
 The author uses this as a backdrop for ridiculing the Austro-Hungarian army, the Catholic Church, the police, the judiciary and not least the Habsburg empire.
 But above all it is the pointlessness of the entire war that is highlighted.
-Moreover the book has many more sides to it than anti-authoritarian and anti-war satire.
-The former anarchist Jaroslav Hašek is obviously political and critical of the society he lives in, he describes this epoch in European history, has a geographical and historical perspective, gives the reader an idea of the cultural diversity in the region, and the novel is in itself a key work for anyone interesting in Czech or even Central European culture.
-Beside the serious main message, situation comedy and slapstick is a vital part of Hašek's method.
-The author is at his best when he describes the absurd situations in the life of ordinary people, entangled in systems designed to keep him down or destroy him, but which he survives and uncover the stupidity of with his cunning and wit. Švejk himself was a master in the art of survival "non plus ultra".
+Moreover, the book has many more sides to it than anti-authoritarian and anti-war satire.
+The former anarchist Jaroslav Hašek is obviously political and critical of the society he lives in, he describes this epoch in European history, has a geographical and historical context, gives the reader an idea of the cultural diversity in the region, and the novel is in itself a key work for anyone interesting in Czech or even Central European culture.
+Besides the serious main message, situation comedy and slapstick is a vital part of Hašek's method.
+The author is at his best when he describes the absurd situations in the life of ordinary people, entangled in systems designed to keep him down or destroy him.
+He survives and uncovers the stupidity of with his cunning and wit. Švejk himself was a master in the art of survival "non plus ultra".

 Inspired by real life

-Despite the literary influences mentioned at the start of this page, The good soldier Švejk is a novel that is far more inspired by Jaroslav Hašek's own life and varied experiences than any Cervantes or Rabelais.
-German writer Kurt Tucholsky (a.k.a Ignaz Wrobel) enthused: in the whole world of literature he knew of no novel comparable to this one. Švejk's route to the front is described in detail and largely corresponds to the author's own journey to the front in Galicia in the early days of July 1915.
-Several of the characters and situations are borrowed directly from author's own surroundings and experiences.
-Despite the characters in the novel often being caricatures that never fully correspond to their real life counterparts, they are still recognisable, even down to biographical details.
+Despite the literary influences mentioned at the start of this page, The Good Soldier Švejk is a novel that is far more inspired by Jaroslav Hašek's own life and varied experiences than any Cervantes or Rabelais.
+German writer Kurt Tucholsky (a.k.a Ignaz Wrobel) enthused: in the whole world of literature I know of no novel comparable to this one. Švejk's route to the front is described in detail and largely corresponds to the author's own journey to the battlefield in Galicia in the early days of July 1915.
+Several of the characters and situations are borrowed directly from the author's own surroundings and experiences.
+Despite the characters in the novel often being caricatures that never fully correspond to their real-life counterparts, they are still recognisable, even down to biographical details.
 Although the novel is fiction it may therefore to a degree be read as a historical document.
 The author's diverse background and extremely wide knowledge is obvious throughout: there are detailed descriptions of drinking binges, of the Catechism, preparation of meals, historical events, stay in lunatic asylums, religious rituals, dog breeding - all of it based on the author's own experiences.

 What was never written

-If the author hadn't died before he could finish volume four of the planned six, we can assume that Švejk, like his creator, would have let himself get captured by the Russians, served in the Czechoslovak Legions, worked for the Bolsheviks and eventually ended up in Siberia.
+If the author hadn't died before he could finish the fourth of the planned six volumes, we can assume that Švejk, like his creator, would have let himself get captured by the Russians, served in the Legions, worked for the Bolsheviks and eventually ended up in Siberia.
 Hašek's detailed plan for his good soldier we will never know, but it can be taken for granted that he planned to cover the time in Russia, including the Civil War.
 To what extent the satire would have been directed against the Legions and the Bolsheviks we can only guess, but to judge from what Hašek actually wrote in Russia (and after his return) they would not have been spared.
 That said, the calibre would probably not be as heavy as that directed against Austria-Hungary in the first four parts of the novel.
 The Bugulma-stories that appeared in early 1921 indicate a more conciliatory tone.
-Certain aspects of the Russian revolution are ridiculed, but the author does not show the hostility we know from The good soldier Švejk.
+Certain aspects of the Russian revolution are ridiculed, but the author does not show the hostility we know from The Good Soldier Švejk.
 Hašek didn't like to be asked what he had done in Russia and when the theme was brought up retorted that those who wanted to know better wait for the novel.
-Unfortunately he never got to that part...
+Unfortunately, he never got to that part...

-For sure Jaroslav Hašek would have let Švejk return unhurt, let him drink his Velké Popovice pivo at U kalicha šest hodin večer, this time with Vodička, without the instruments of power and Detektiv Bretschneider poisoning the air with their lingering odour.
+For sure Jaroslav Hašek would have let Švejk return unhurt, let him drink his Velké Popovice pivo at U kalicha šest hodin večer, this time with Sappeur Vodička, without the instruments of power and detective Bretschneider poisoning the air with their lingering odour.
 What he was to experience from mid-July 1915 until his return to Prague in 1920 we may well speculate on, but the author would surely have continued to roughly align the itinerary of his literary hero to his own.
-It may also be that the author would have let Švejk experience the same rejection and hostility as he as a "Bolshevik" and "traitor" lived through when he returned to the now independent Czechoslovakia in December 1920.
+It may also be that Hašek would have let Švejk experience the same rejection and hostility that he as a "Bolshevik" and "traitor" lived through when he returned to the now independent Czechoslovakia in December 1920.